-Serious Case Reviews & Safeguarding Adult Reviews
+Serious Case Reviews and Safeguarding Adult Reviews

 All Local Safeguarding Partnerships are required to conduct Serious Case Reviews in accordance with Working Together to Safeguard Children (2015) and Safeguarding Adult Reviews in accordance with the Care Act (2014).